 It is also possible to embed other types of material.
 Vazquez et al. manipulate air pressure inside a printed object with custom material and internal structure, which can also afford a similar class of interaction [71].
 Similarly, Schmitz et al. embed liquids into 3D Printed objects to sense tilting and motion [55].

-All this work above has pursued an close coupling of an object’s intrinsic geometry and the added structures or components that give rise to new–mostly interactive–properties.
+All this work above has pursued a close coupling of an object’s intrinsic geometry and the added structures or components that give rise to new–mostly interactive–properties.
 Other work also investigates a ‘looser’ way of making 3D printed objects interactive via instrumenting extra components, often as a post processing step.
 For example, Sauron instruments mirrors inside a 3D printed object, such as a game controller, and uses a light transceiver to detect user interaction via light redirection, such as sensing the button presses on different locations of the controller [51].
 Makers’ Marks further facilitates this process using sculptable material (e.g., clay) to pro- totype physical models with add-on mechanical or electronic components.
 A vision-based ap- proach then extracts the location information of these add-ons, which subsequently inform their final installation on 3D printed objects [52].
 Jones et al. explored a similar approach, but instead building the ‘marks’ into the geometry of the model itself to support rapid prototyping [25].